robpress123-png/charity-tracker-qwik/CONTINUATION_PROMPT_v2.0.0.md

 **User:** Rob Pressman

 ## Project Overview
 Charity Tracker is a web application for tracking charitable donations and maximizing tax benefits.
-Built with vanilla JavaScript/HTML/CSS, deployed on Cloudflare Pages with D1 (SQLite) database.
+Built with Qwik framework, deployed on Cloudflare Pages with D1 (SQLite) database.

 ## Critical Infrastructure - DO NOT CHANGE